smaurice101/acnsmauricedsmas/README.md

 _section_attr_ : string buffer

-     This value can be one of two values:
+     This value can be any one of the values:

         PKEY: : This returns the key from the dotraining function.
 Note the semi-colon.
         DATA: : This returns the data from the dotraining or dopredictions functions.
 Note the semi-colon.